Time Zones in Trinidad and Tobago

 does Trinidad and Tobago use daylight saving time?

 No, Trinidad and Tobago does not use daylight saving time.
-The country stays on UTC-4 all year and does not shift clocks forward or backward during any season.
+The country remains on UTC-4 all year, so clocks do not move forward or backward at any point during the year.

 what is the time difference between Trinidad and Tobago and UTC?